dutsii/labgrid/doc/configuration.rst

    s.transition("shell")

-these commands would activate the docker driver which creates a docker container, and starts the container which could make it available for ssh access etc.
+These commands would activate the docker driver which creates and starts a docker container.
+This will subsequently make `NetworkService`_ instance(s) available which can be used for e.g. ssh access.

+Note: Transitioning to the "off" state will make any `NetworkService`_ instance(s) unresponsive - which may in turn invalidate ssh connection sharing.
+Therefore, during automated test suites, refrain from transitioning to the "off" state.

 Reporters
 ---------